 1. Inflammation

 Air pollution, obesity, poor diet, and gum disease can all cause constant, mild inflammation in the body.
-In fact, inflammation is the body’s reaction to all of these factors.
+Inflammation is the body’s reaction to all of these factors.

 If people have belly fat, then chances are they probably have ectopic fat.
-This type of fat secretes inflammatory chemicals and stores them in their liver and muscles.
+This type of fat secretes inflammatory chemicals and stores them in the liver and muscles.

 This is exactly why obese women are 12 times more likely to get diabetes than women with a normal weight range.
 Also, obese men are 7 times more at risk.